3R Waste

 Activity (Experimental)

-※Kumamoto University provides support for waste management related to experiments as a part of chemical substance management, but for the sake of clarity, it is summarized under "3Rs and Waste.
+※Kumamoto University provides support for waste management related to experiments as a part of chemical substance management.
+However, for the sake of clarity, it is summarized under "3Rs and Waste".

 Collection of experiment waste liquids